 While these scenarios might make you more likely to experience PUPPP, you could be one of the lucky ones who manages to avoid it.
 And women can still have PUPPP without these risk factors.
 PUPPP does not discriminate and can affect women of all nationalities and skin types.
 And most importantly – despite the apparent discomfort, it is benign.

 What Causes PUPPP?

 No one knows exactly what causes PUPPP, but some studies show the following reasons may cause a woman to experience PUPPP while her friends do not.

 1. Skin Stretching

 When stress is put on the skin, causing it to stretch quickly, it can damage the connective tissue.
 This is what causes stretch marks, but it can also cause a PUPPP rash in some pregnancies.

 2. Fetal Cells

 Fetal cells can migrate to different parts of your body, including your skin.
 While sometimes this benefits the mom because it protects against certain diseases, your body can also look at these fetal cells as a foreign body it needs to fight against.

 Some studies show that PUPPP rash is a reaction to the fetal cells that migrate to your skin.
 Fetal cells seem to migrate to the skin more often in women who are pregnant with boys, which would explain why 60 to 70 percent of PUPPP cases occur in moms who are carrying a boy.

 3. An Overworked Organ System

-The liver is our body’s main detox organ, while the kidneys are in charge of filtering out our blood.
-If your liver is overworked and unable to detox your body’s toxins properly, this can sometimes reveal itself in a skin rash or discoloration.
+The liver is our body’s main detoxification organ, while the kidneys are in charge of filtering out our blood.
+If your liver is overworked and unable to detoxify your body’s toxins properly, this can sometimes reveal itself in a skin rash or discoloration.
 The same can happen if the kidneys are having a hard time keeping up.

 How Is It Diagnosed?

 It’s important to see your doctor for an official diagnosis instead of assuming your rash is PUPPP.
 That’s because while PUPPP is generally harmless, other similar conditions can develop during a pregnancy which is a lot more serious.